Kashkul

-Kashkul (کشکول, Kashkūl, pronounced: kashkool) also referred to as the beggar's bowl, is a container carried by wandering Dervishes (belonging to the Sūfī sect of Islam) and used to collect money and other goods (sweets, gifts, etc.) usually after a street session of poetry recitation, religious eulogies, advice or entertainment.
+Kashkul (کشکول, Kashkūl, pronounced: kashkool) also referred to as the beggar's bowl, is a container carried by wandering Dervishes (belonging to the Sūfī tradition of Islam) and used to collect money and other goods (sweets, gifts, etc.) usually after a street session of poetry recitation, religious eulogies, advice or entertainment.
 The container, usually a bowl shaped like a ship, is made out of material such as coco-de-mer shell, clay, metals (usually brass), wood or ceramics and is hung over the shoulder using a metal chain.

 Etymology

 Kashkūl is a compound word composed of the words konash (کنش) meaning 'to make' and kol (کل) meaning 'complete, full'.
 The vowel on the first letter of the first word is changed to a instead of o and the sound n (ن) is removed.
 In the second word, the vowel o is changed to ū.
 Together it indicates that all of the Dervish's worldly assets are in the container and therefore asking people to fill it through donations and gifts.